anomalyco/sst/examples/python-layouts/monorepo-layout/README.md

-# Monorepo Layout Example
+# Multi-Service Structure Example

-This example demonstrates a monorepo structure with multiple Python services in a single repository.
+This example demonstrates a multi-service structure with multiple Python services in a single repository.

 ## Project Structure